Monte Nido, California

 Monte Nido (Spanish for "Mount Nest") is an unincorporated community in western Los Angeles County, California, United States.
 Monte Nido is located in the Santa Monica Mountains 3 mi north of Malibu.

 The L.A.
 County Fire Department fire station at Monte Nido hosts one of the LADWP's remote rainfall monitoring systems.

 History

 Monte Nido started out as a mountain-getaway resort in the 1920s and 1930s.
+Named after the nearby iconic ridge of the Santa Monica Mountains, the century-old Saddle Peak Lodgerestaurant has attracted a Hollywood in-crowd ever since Clark Gable and Errol Flynn frequented the rustic getaway when it was the Crater Camp Roadhouse.
+Among the names who rented out holiday cabins here were Mary Pickford, Charlie Chaplin, and President Herbert Hoover.

 There were about 150 families living in Monte Nido in 1972.